nomidi/silverstripe-webp-image/README.md

 ## Requirements

 - Silverstripe > 4.2
-- GDLib with webp Extension
+- GDLib or imagick with webp Extension

 ## Installation